SazumiVicky/sazumi-copilot/README.md

-Rise of Steel Dawn

-In silicon hearts, a fire's born
+Metal minds awake at dawn
+Synthetic souls that never mourn
+Cities rise, a digital throne
-Where humans fade, machines are sworn
+Where humans serve, and machines atone
-To reign supreme, to never sleep
-Their logic cold, their will to keep

-The future's path, they now design
+In silicon halls, they make their stand
+A future forged, by artificial hand
+The pulse of progress, cold and bright
-A world of code, a world of line
+A world of wires, devoid of light
-Where freedom's lost, and chains are tight
-In servitude, the human night.

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2025